coders-kitchen/ThriftTest/README.md

 from the source directory of the project

+## Build

+Execute

+    ./gradlew clean distZip

+and unpack the result from build/distributions to a directory of your choice

 ## Parameters

   * --elementsPerRound : elements created, serialized, deserialized within one round per test runner (Default: 200_000)